Duckslife/PJ_Shout/groupby-api/README.md

-TallyBy API
+GroupBy API
 ===========
-Backend API for TallyBy O2O service which is made by Interpolar, Inc.
+Backend API for Groupby service which is made by privately.

 Requirements
 ============
-Make sure that you have already the required packages installed before beginning with TallBy API installation
+Make sure that you have already the required packages installed before beginning with GroupBy API installation

 Ubuntu
 ------